Kenai River Fish Counts

 - It’s home to the largest King Salmon in the world caught back in 1985 weighing in at a whopping 97 pounds 4 oz.
 And many of the top 10 king salmon were caught on the Kenai River

 - It’s also home to the largest sockeye salmon found anywhere.
 Not only are they physically big but sheer volume of these fish coming up the river every summer is staggering

 - It has two runs of fall run silver salmon which have held world records for their size

 - It has an incredibly large run of pink salmon starting the first of August, only on even numbered years (2020, 2022, 2024 etc.) whose numbers even dwarf the sockeye salmon numbers

 - It has beautiful year round resident trophy trout and dolly varden

 - It has dozens of tributary rivers feeding it making for epic fishing and hiking

-The Kenai River is also located within a short drives distance of Alaska’s busiest airport and Alaska’s largest population center, and with the majority of summer tourists visiting the Kenai Peninsula area, this can put strain on the fishery to the point that needs to be carefully managed.
+The Kenai River is also located within a short drives distance of Alaska’s busiest airport and Alaska’s largest population center.
+The majority of summer tourists visiting Alaska are also primarily headed to the Kenai Peninsula area.
+This can put strain on the fishery to the point that needs to be carefully managed.
 The pressures on this fishery include commercial fishing, subsistence fishing, personal use fishing, and sport fishing.

 Technically the Russian River sockeye runs are not considered part of the Kenai River but because those fish move through the Kenai River on their way to the Russian River, nearly 80 miles upstream from the mouth of the Kenai River and near the town of Cooper Landing, and because most people interested in the Kenai River are also interested in the Russian River, we’ve included it here for discussion.